 Chili is a staple for me once things get a bit chilly (do you like what I did there?).
 It’s so easy to make and can be really comforting too.

 I usually just throw any veggies I have on hand into my chili and cook them up but this time around I wanted to try something different.
-I had some jackfruit on hand so I figured why not try a Jackfruit Chili?
+I had some jackfruit on hand so I figured why not try a Jackfruit Chili in the slow cooker?

 People use jackfruit in place of pulled pork so I thought it might work as a meat substitute in chili.

-Is it odd that I am just now embracing my crockpot?
-For some reason, crockpots used to make me nervous.
+Is it odd that I am just now embracing my slow cooker?
+For some reason crockpots used to make me nervous.

 I thought I’d forget it was on and would burn right through the counter top.
 Needless to say that never happened.